 She joins harpist Lillian Lau in the Lyrebird Ensemble, a flute and harp duo devoted to introducing exciting and unique works to their audiences.
 They have performed LIVE on Chicago's WFMT, at National Flute Association Conventions in Charlotte, Las Vegas, New Orleans and Chicago, and at American Harp Society National Conferences in Tacoma and New Orleans.
 They were featured artists at the IV International Harp Competition and Festival in Mexico City in 2016.

-Ellen is on the faculty of North Park University and previously taught at Loyola University Chicago.
+Ellen is on the faculties of North Central College and North Park University and previously taught at Loyola University Chicago.
 She teaches privately out of her home studio in Naperville, Illinois.
 She has taught at several summer programs, including the University of Wisconsin-Whitewater Flute Camp and the Annual Summer Flute Retreat at Illinois Valley Community College.
 She directs the Naperville Youth Symphony Orchestra Flute Choir program.

 As the recipient of a Fulbright Grant, Ellen Huntington studied with Jean-Claude Gérard at the Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany.
 Ellen was awarded the Union League Civic and Arts Foundation Scholarship, the Farwell Award from the Musicians Club of Women in Chicago and the Sigma Alpha Iota Graduate Performance Award.
 She was the winner of the Northwestern University Concerto Competition, Ohio State University Concerto Competition, National Flute Association Convention Performers Competition, Richmond (VA) Flute Fest Competition and North Shore MacDowell Society Flute Competition, a prize winner in the Chicago Flute Club Young Artist Competition, and a semifinalist in the Flute Talk Competition.